appscode/osm/README.md

       --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging

-Use "osm [command] --help" for more information about a command.

 ```

 ### OSM Configuration